-The aggregate fair value of non-controlled, affiliated investments at June 30, 2013 represents 18.9% of the Company's net assets.
+The aggregate fair value of non-controlled, affiliated investments at June 30, 2014 represents 22.7% of the Company's net assets.

-(f) Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding voting securities.
+(f) Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio ranaction and other information for Controlled Investments under the investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding voting securities.

-Non-U.S. company or principal place of business outside the U.S. (g)
+Non-U.S. company or principal place of business outside the U.S.

-(h) (i) Principal amount is denominated in Canadian dollars.
+Original purchase denominated in Canadian dollars.

 Security is exempt from registration under Rule 144A of the Securities Act of 1933.
 Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
-In the aggregate, these securities represent 24% of the Company's net assets at June 30, 2013.
+In the aggregate, these securities represent 17% of the Company's net assets at June 30, 2014.